 Can you climb hills with a Plus Bike?

 Like a goat!
-The wide footprint will hold any ground and forgive a bad line, and the huge range offered by the 11 – 40t cassettes on our Vice bikes will let you power up any hill.
+The wide footprint will hold any ground and forgive a bad line.
+Furthermore, the huge range offered by the 11 – 40t cassettes on our Vice bikes will let you power up any hill.
 You’ll find those technical climbs become easy as you roll over everything in your path.
 You will probably even start to look at stairs differently…

 Will the additional weight and grip of Plus Bike tyres slow me down?

-These bikes are not whippet-like racing machines, but they are certainly well-rounded trail bikes designed to blast all sections of the ride – from long climbs to fast switchback descents.
+These bikes are not whippet-like racing machines.
+Nonetheless, they are certainly well-rounded trail bikes designed to blast all sections of the ride – from long climbs to fast switchback descents.

-On the climbs you’ll find that you won’t have to be as active when choosing a line, and the added compliance and comfort afforded by the larger tyre volume will compensate to a degree the additional energy required to power the pedals.
-The confidence inspiring traction will then see you go faster than ever before when the trail points down.
+On the climbs, you’ll find that you won’t have to be as active when choosing a line.
+Additionally, the added compliance and comfort afforded by the larger tyre volume will compensate to a degree the additional energy required to power the pedals.
+The confidence-inspiring traction will then see you go faster than ever before when the trail points down.

 So, who is a plus bike for?

 Stable and grippy without a huge weight penalty or loss in handling feel.
 Reviewers are unanimous that this new platform is perfect for really boosting the skills and confidence of beginners to intermediate riders looking to take on more technical trails.
 These are fun bikes that push the rider to go faster and brake less.
 So, if you’re wanting to improve your skills and take on a faster, more playful ride, then a plus bike is for you.